AlCoVE 2026 will be held virtually on Zoom on June 8–9, 2026 (Monday and Tuesday).

 | 10:00 AM | Welcome |

-| 10:30 AM | Bill Chen — Some Observations and Questions via Maple |
+| 10:30 AM | Bill Chen — Some observations and questions via Maple |

 | 11:30 AM | Álvaro Gutiérrez — Plethystic lifts of q-binomial identities |

-| 12:00 PM | Lunch + poster session |
+| 12:00 PM | Lunch + poster session (poster information) |

 | 1:30 PM | Danai Deligeorgaki — Canon permutation posets |

-| 2:30 PM | Colleen Robichaux — Deciding Schubert Positivity |
+| 2:30 PM | Colleen Robichaux — Deciding Schubert positivity |

-| 3:00 PM | Vivien puzzles |
+| 3:00 PM | Solving Fun puzzles |

 | 4:00 PM | Aram Bingham — (Chromatic) light and shade on the trees |